david-schaller/AsymmeTree/development notes/Math and Algorithms.md

+This file explains the mathematical framework to simulate two-level scenarios currently implmented in asymmetree, and the extension we are implementing to include three-level scenarios with interactions.

 # Generalizing AsymmeTree

 Right now, AsymmeTree only allows to simulate two level evolution: species-gene reconciliation.
 In this project we will extend the framework to allow three level evolution: host-symbiont-gene reconciliation.